Axway/agent-sdk/docs/discovery/index.md

 }
 ```

-Returning true from the validator will indicate that the *ConsumerInstance* is still valid.
-The Amplify Agents SDK will not remove the resource.
-Returning false will indicate to the Amplify Agents SDK that the resource should be removed, thereby keeping the resources and the APIs in sync.

 ## Registering handler for API Server events

 The Agent SDK maintains a cache of API server resources for its internal processing.
 These caches are populated by fetching the API server resource using an API call.
 The API call is performed at a regular interval.
 With the support for streaming API server resource events over gRPC, the Agent SDK does not require periodic API calls.
 The SDK will instead use the gRPC based watch service to receive events on API server resources.
 The Agent SDK creates a gRPC connection with the service and subscribes to the service based on a WatchTopic resource in the API server.
 The Agent SDK initialization creates the WatchTopic resource which defines the filters based on the type of agent, and the type of API server resources it needs for its internal processing.

 When running in gRPC mode to watch for API server resource events, the agent specific implementation can choose to register an event handler to receive the API server resource event based on a watch topic filter that the Agent SDK registers.